hth313/OS4/doc/overview.rst

 Basically everything works as you are used to, except that the HP-41 no longer is limited to its standard built-in keyboard layout.
-You get complete flexibility to alter the basic behaviour while retaining all the capabilities you are used to have.
+You get complete flexibility to alter the basic behavior while retaining all the capabilities you are used to have.

 Message system